-Any expenses you have at an out-of-network provider will apply to both the out-of-network and network deductibles and out-of-pocket maximums.
-However, network expenses will apply only to the network deductible and out-of-pocket maximum.
+Out-of-network provider expenses will apply only to the out-of-network deductible and out-of-pocket maximum.
+Network expenses will apply only to the network deductible and network out-of-pocket maximum.

-- Why are out-of-network deductibles more than network and non-network deductibles?
+- Why are out-of-network deductibles more than network deductibles?

-A&M Care participants pay the higher, out-of-network deductible only when they live in a network area but choose to visit a care provider not in the network.
+A&M Care participants pay the higher, out-of-network deductible when they choose to visit a care provider not in the network.
 This provision encourages plan participants to visit network providers, with whom BlueCross BlueShield of Texas has contracted to provide certain services at lower costs, and helps hold down the premium costs for all employees.

 - How do I get prescription medicine through the A&M Care plans?

 ExpressScripts is the drug plan administrator for the A&M Care plans.
 If you enroll in one of the A&M Care plans, you will receive a ExpressScripts drug card.
 You can use this card at more than 55,000 chain and independent pharmacies throughout the U.S. for a 30-day supply of medicine.
 You pay a $50 deductible on your first prescription drug purchases each year for each covered family member.
 Then you pay $10 for each generic prescription, $35 for each brand-name formulary prescription and $60 for each brand-name nonformulary prescription if you buy drugs at a local pharmacy.
 You can also order up to a 90-day supply of maintenance medications through ExpressScripts mail-order program, ExpressScripts By Mail.
 If you use the mail-order program, you pay two copayments for a 90-day supply after the $50 annual deductible.
 If you buy a brand-name drug when a generic is available, you pay the difference in cost in addition to the $35 or $60 brand-name copayment, unless your doctor provides information in advance that you cannot take the generic drug for a documented medical reason and PharmaCare approves the brand-name drug.
 For more information on obtaining prescription medicines, call ExpressScripts toll-free at (866) 544-6970.

 - Under the A&M Care plans, do I need to file a claim to get reimbursed for short-term drugs?